SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 19. San Francisco Beaches

-While the weather is fairly mild all year long, many people love to head to one of several beaches in SF.
+Since the weather is fairly mild all year long, there are several beaches in SF that people love to enjoy.

 Crissy FieldBaker Beach, and Ocean Beach are three of the most popular.